 For the book launch of “Rollins Pass,” Kate & Travis presented “Rollins Pass: Through the Lens of Time” to more than 200+ Rollins Pass enthusiasts; this event included a screening of the rare 1925 MGM silent film, “The White Desert” (filmed atop Rollins Pass in 1922) with live piano accompaniment by Hank Troy.
 Kate & Travis are currently presenting a comprehensive slide deck entitled “Rollins Pass Rewind”—a journey through 12,000 years of history atop one of Colorado’s Great Gates throughout various locations in Colorado.

 When their explorer’s hats rest on the shelf, Kate works as a technologist enabling mobile app engagement and communications.
 Kate enjoys cooking, traveling, and summer days filled with hiking and photography.
 Travis works as an information security and reliability expert building redundant, scalable, and impenetrable information networks.
-He currently serves as the Chief Strategy Officer for a Silicon Valley-based cybersecurity firm, BizzSecure.
+He currently leads a Denver-based MSP as Chief Information Officer.
 Travis is also an FAA Part 107-certified commercial drone pilot and enjoys aerial photography and videography.
 In the winter, they both enjoy playing ice hockey and snowshoeing.